-In some cases, applying eye drops (or "eyedrops") properly is essential to preserving your vision and protecting your eyes.
+In some cases, applying eye-drops properly is essential to preserving your vision and protecting your eyes.

 Whether you need one drop per day or 10, there's a right way and a wrong way to put eye drops in your eyes.

-Your eye doctor or pharmacist may give you instructions that are specific to the prescription eye drops you need.
-But in most cases, the proper technique for applying eye drops is the same, whether you are using prescription or over-the-counter formulas that you can purchase without a prescription.
+Your pharmacist may give you instructions that are specific to the prescription eye-drops you need, but your optometrist can show you the proper technique for applying eye-drops whether you are using prescription or over-the-counter formulas that you can buy without a prescription.

 Wash your hands with soap and water; then dry them with a clean towel.

 If you are wearing contact lenses, remove them.
-The only exception is if you are using eye drops that are specifically formulated to remoisten your contacts or if your doctor advised you to use the drops in this manner.
+The only exception is if you are using eye drops that are specifically formulated to "re-wet or moisten" your contacts or if you're advised to use the drops in this manner.

 Remove the dropper cap and look closely at the tip to make sure it's not cracked or otherwise damaged.
 Do not touch the tip.

 Either lie down or tilt your head back and look up at the ceiling.
 Concentrate on a point on the ceiling, keeping your eye wide open.

 Place one or two fingers on your face about a centimetre below your eye; gently pull down to create a pocket between your lower eyelid and your eyeball.

 Use your other hand to hold the eye drop bottle, pointing the tip downward.
 Resting your hand on your forehead may help steady it.